rolando-cadiz/ICS-313-Convex-Hull-Algorithm-Implementation/README.md

 - equal to 0 -> collinear

 ## distanceSq(Point a, Point b)
 In the case of collinear points, we choose the shortest distance from p0 to the collinear points.
-We forgo finding the square root of the distances because we don't explicitly care about the exact distance, just the relative distance (i.e, comparing 5 & 3 is the same as comparing 25 & 9).
+We forgo finding the square root of the distances to save computational power and because we don't explicitly care about the exact distance, just the relative distance (i.e, comparing 5 & 3 is the same as comparing 25 & 9).

         distanceSq(a, b) = (a.x - b.x)^2 + (a.y - b.y)^2

+## grahamScan(List<Point> P)
+The algorithm works by connecting edges along the outermost points in a counter-clockwise fashion, ensuring all points are within the boundary of the connecting edges.
+<br> This is done by:
+1. Choosing a pivot point (the lowest y-coordinate point).

+2. Sorting all other points by the polar angle they make with this pivot.

+3. Scanning through the sorted points and using the cross product to decide whether to “keep” or “discard” each point based on the turn direction.